 Below is an overview of the General Chemistry Teaching Internship Program [Chem-493/494].
 This program is by invitation-only, offered to students who perform at the top of their class in 161 and 162.
 Students may choose to become a teaching intern (TI) as a part of the Certificate in Chemistry Education program, or independently.

-The purpose of this course is to train students to be effective peer mentors, and provide them with experience in helping students in General Chemistry.
-Being a good mentor requires skills such as patience, creativity, good communication, and empathy.
+The purpose of this course is to train students to be effective peer instructors, and provide them with experience in helping students in General Chemistry.
+Being a good instructor requires skills such as patience, creativity, good communication, and empathy.
 All of these skills are essential, regardless of one’s chosen academic or career path.
-While teaching interns are not content experts in the same way as a professor, they are more in-tune with the needs of students.
+While teaching interns are not content experts in the same way as a professor, they are more relatable to students.
 There are two components to this program:

 - Weekly training with fellow TIs

 It is important to note that teaching interns are not lecturers, tutors, or teachers, but rather facilitators, helping students in general chemistry construct their own knowledge and make it meaningful.

 Teachers are not the only ones who teach.
 In fact, the overwhelming majority of TIs do not aim to pursue careers in education or teaching.
 Most TIs are future doctors, pharmacists, engineers, and scientists.
 However, in all of these fields – you will teach.
 You will teach yourself, your colleagues, outside interests, perhaps even your own children one day.
 You will always be explaining and showing new ideas to others.
 Knowing how to communicate your ideas and recognize when a person understands you are important skills that everyone will need.
 In the process, you should become more aware of your own learning and studying habits as well.